-All new home AC units use R410a, also called as Puron.
+All new home AC units in Canada uses R410a, also called as Puron.
 But this refrigerant will subsequently be discontinued.
-This is because of a continuous concentration on limiting compounds known to impact the environment.
+This is because of a continuous concentration on limiting compounds known to negatively impact the environment.

 To understand the “why” behind air conditioning regulation, it helps to put it into perspective.
 Two-thirds of the 128.5 million residences in the USA have cooling systems, according to the U.S. Department of Energy.